 La Rivière Confiserie is one of the newer kids on the block, opening at the end of 2015.
 This light and airy shop specializes in specialty European imports – particularly sweets.
 You can enjoy French macarons (my daughter’s absolute favorite), caramels, chocolates, and thoughtful, elegant gifts.
 We both LOVED this beautiful shop and think everyone should shop here when visiting New Orleans!

-If you’re hungry, you’ll find no shortage of restaurants on Magazine Street.
+If you’re hungry, you’ll find no shortage of restaurants.

 Kenton’s (5757 Magazine Street) is an American whisky bar and restaurant.
 If you love bourbon flavors, you’ll love this place!
 If you’re looking for an upscale, fancy, expensive dinner, then Lilette (3637 Magazine Street) is the way to go.
 Lilette is a gorgeous restaurant serving classic French cuisine.
 Baru (3700 Magazine Street) is the hot spot for when you’re in the mood for delicious Latin American tapas and sangria.